immunogenomics/starCAT/README.md

 pip install starcatpy
 ```

-We have tested it with scikit-learn 1.0.3 and Scanpy 1.8 and python 3.7.
-You need to have the jupyter or jupyterlab packages installed to run the tutorials.
+We have tested it with scikit-learn 1.0.3, Scanpy 1.8, and python 3.7.
+You need the jupyter or jupyterlab packages to access the tutorial notebooks.

 ## Tutorial